Thermophysical Investigation of Asteroid Surfaces II: Factors Influencing Grain Size: Methods

 \subsection{Monte Carlo Implementation}

 We compute a thermal conductivity, $k\mathit{^{obs}_\mathit{eff}}$, that is empirically-derived from $\Gamma$ and assumed values of $c_s$, $\rho_\mathit{grain}$, and a range of porosities.
 This value is equated to the theoretically-modeled thermal conductivity calculated using the above procedure, in order to obtain an estimated regolith grain size.
 Most input variables are taken from a distribution that is generated based on the uncertainty of that parameter given in \autoref{tab:table2.2} and mentioned above.
 Most parameters have associated 1$\sigma$ uncertainties from which we generate Gaussian probability distributions.
-Exceptions include the porosity, for which we use a uniform random distribution from 0.276 to 0.876; the lower value is the porosity of close-hexagonal packing scheme and the upper value represents the hypothesized porosity of cometary regolith \citep[i.e.,][and references therein]{Sunshine_etal16}.
+The porosity is one exception, for which we use a uniform random distribution from 0.276 to 0.876; the lower value is the porosity of close-hexagonal packing scheme for identical spheres and the upper value represents the hypothesized porosity of cometary regolith \citep[i.e.,][and references therein]{Sunshine_etal16}.
 For each iteration, a single grain size is produced, ultimately constructing a distributed set of 10,000 grain sizes.
-For some trials, the combination of input parameters produced model thermal conductivity values that were incompatible with the observed value.
-These cases were therefore not included in the final distribution.
+For some trials, the combination of input parameters produced model thermal conductivity values that are incompatible with the observed value.
+These cases are therefore not included in the final distribution and are instead replaced by additional, successful trials.
+We note that failed trails are indicative of input parameters that fall at the tail ends of the adopted distributions and do not necessarily imply incorrect assumptions with the models.